mooxphp/moox/packages/builder/DEVLOG.md

 -   [ ] The create command has (most probably in the Service Layer) flaws:

-    -   [ ] First creation works, but the files array in the build table is empty.
+    -   [ ] First creation works, but the files array in the build table was empty, we just fixed that.
 We should use the files array to be aware, which files have been generated before.
 It would probably be a good idea, to delete the files before creating the new ones, using this array.
 The same service and config array should be used by the delete entity command and UI delete actions later.

     -   [ ] The generated Resource has no use statements and causes the platform to 500